-Former NIAS Fellows will be revisiting NIAS on the annual NIAS Fellows Association Day on 18 June 2018.
+Former NIAS Fellows will be revisiting NIAS on the annual NIAS Fellows Association Day on 14 June 2019.
 It includes the Uhlenbeck Lecture, named after NIAS’ founder.
-The NFA Board and NIAS take great pleasure in announcing that Nadine Akkerman, Reader in Early Modern English Literature at Leiden University, and Fellow in 2015/16, will deliver the 35th Uhlenbeck Lecture, titled “Introducing Invisible Agents: Women and Espionage in Seventeenth-Century Britain.”
+The NFA Board and NIAS take great pleasure in announcing that Peter Burke, formerly Professor of Cultural History, University of Cambridge and NIAS Fellow 2005, will deliver the 36th Uhlenbeck Lecture.

 13.30 – 14.00 Refreshments

 14.00 – 15.30 General Meeting of the NFA

 15.30 – 16.00 Tea and Coffee

 Fellows’ House (Kloveniersburgwal 23 – home of current fellows)